abgox/abgo_bucket/README.md

 -   [Scoop completion in PSCompletions ](https://github.com/abgox/PSCompletions "PSCompletions")is recommended.

+> [!Warning]
+>
+> -   `abgo_bucket` is an unofficial Scoop bucket with some extra content outside the Scoop official bucket specification.
+>
+>     -   Incompatible with official or other buckets and cannot be migrated seamlessly.
+>
+> -   Other buckets Please be careful to merge the application list in this bucket because it cannot be used properly without the special definitions in `abgo_bucket`.
+>
+> -   At the same time, the normal use of this warehouse is not guaranteed.
+It is only used for individuals and may be changed or deleted at any time according to personal needs.

 ### For ones familiar with Scoop

 1.  `scoop bucket add abgo_bucket https://github.com/abgox/abgo_bucket`